By Ceyda Erem, Money Writer at Mozo

 Gone are the days of endless forms and stacks of paperwork, technology has come a long way in making sending money overseas easier than ever.
 These days, you can make transfers online or even through apps all at the click of a button.
 When comparing banks and IMT remittance specialists, it’s important to consider features like transfer tracking, account set up, access and phone service.
 Once you’re all set, a transfer could take only minutes to complete.

-Ceyda Erem is a personal finance writer at financial comparison site mozo.com.au, where she shares tips and money saving hacks that help people live the life they want, without breaking the bank.
+Ceyda Erem is a Money and Banking Writer at financial comparison site, mozo.com.au.
+She is passionate about sharing tips and money saving hacks to help people live the life they want, without breaking the bank.